krishna-balaji-1/2-Link-Robot-Arm-FEA/README.md

 # Discussion

-The multiphysics assessment demonstrates that the robotic arm design maintains structural integrity under the investigated operating conditions.
+The Multiphysics assessment demonstrates that the robotic arm design maintains structural integrity under the investigated operating conditions.

 The highest stress concentrations were observed near constrained regions, particularly during thermal loading.
 These regions are primarily influenced by boundary condition effects and geometric discontinuities.